-persistent hearing loss amplification (hearing aid) or assistive 1st listening device " Because hearing varies dramatically in these patients, access to expert audiologic personnel for reprogramming the hearing aid(s) is essential.
-Use of instruments incorporating algorithms to improve word recognition in noisy listening environments is also essential. " Amplification using fully digital hearing aids with variable digitally adjustable circuitry should be evaluated.
-The traditional view that amplification does not work for patients with MD is not based on experience with modern amplification. " New forms of directional microphones, digital signal processing circuitry, and wireless technology can provide significant benefits in helping MD patients to hear better in environments with competing noise.[70] " Assistive listening devices are a form of amplification for those with situational difficulties in hearing, and who are not yet ready or willing to use personal hearing aids. plus intensive high-quality audiologic counseling Treatment recommended for ALL patients in selected patient group " Intensive high-quality audiologic counseling is needed for patients with MD in the adjustment to, and acceptance of, amplification. failure of medical and intratympanic 1st endolymphatic sac surgery " A nondestructive procedure that consists of decompression of the endolymphatic sac from the overlying bone and drainage of its endolymph.
-This maintains the vestibular neuroepithelium and its innervation.
+persistent hearing loss

+1st amplification (hearing aid) or assistive listening device

+- " Because hearing varies dramatically in these patients, access to audiology experts for reprogramming of the hearing aid(s) is essential.
+Use of instruments incorporating algorithms to improve word recognition in noisy listening environments is also essential. - " Amplification using fully digital hearing aids with variable digitally adjustable circuitry should be evaluated.
+The traditional view that amplification does not work for patients with MD is not based on experience with modern amplification. - " New forms of directional microphones, digital signal processing circuitry, and wireless technology can provide significant benefits in helping MD patients to hear better in environments with competing noise.[68] - " Assistive listening devices are a form of amplification for those with situational difficulties in hearing, and who are not yet ready or willing to use personal hearing aids.

+plus intensive high-quality audiological counselling

+" Intensive high quality audiological counselling is needed for patients with MD in the adjustment to, and acceptance of, amplification.

+failure of medical and intratympanic therapies; hearing adequate

+1st endolymphatic sac surgery
-" Decreases endolymphatic pressure and addresses both cochlear and vestibular dysfunctions.

-" Its role in MD is controversial, with studies that show 90% resolution of vertigo, and others that demonstrate that it is no more effective than placebo, or that there is insufficient evidence of the beneficial effect of endolymphatic sac therapies; hearing adequate surgery in MD.[7]
-[84] [85] [86] [87] [88] [89] A 2023 systematic literature search and metaanalysis revealed a paucity of studies on this surgical procedure, indicating ELS may be a beneficial treatment for patients with MD.[89]
+- " A non-destructive procedure that consists of decompression of the endolymphatic sac from the overlying bone and drainage of its endolymph.
+This maintains the vestibular neuroepithelium and its innervation. - " Decreases endolymphatic pressure and addresses both cochlear and vestibular dysfunctions. - " Its role in MD is controversial, with studies that show 90% resolution of vertigo, and others that demonstrate that it is no more effective than placebo, or that there is insufficient evidence of the beneficial effect of endolymphatic sac surgery in MD.[7]
+[83] [84] [85] [86] [87] [88] A 2023 systematic literature search and meta-analysis revealed a paucity of studies on this surgical procedure, indicating ELS may be a beneficial treatment for patients with MD.[88]
 However, further studies are needed to attain a better understanding of the efficacy of ELS for treating MD.